This course is open for applications.

 For more details see our full glossary of assessment terms.

-This course is accredited by the Health and Care Professions Council (HCPC), while the British Association for Music Therapy (BAMT) provides a useful professional link.
+This course is approved by the Health and Care Professions Council (HCPC), while the British Association for Music Therapy (BAMT) provides a useful professional link.
 The BAMT is the professional body for music therapists and a source of information, support and involvement for the general public.

 The course runs largely from and at the Glenside Campus, where there is a self-contained space for music-making and other facilities for small group teaching and supervision, plus excellent library facilities including the music therapy collection.
 The Glenside library is one of the best healthcare libraries in England, with a huge selection of books, journals, and audio-visual materials including access to specialist health and social case software packages.